HankRoughknuckles/Easing-into-vim/README.md

 Some things to remember:
 ----------------------
-- If you're starting with Vim, using mvim or gvim (the newer GUI implementations of Vim), will be easier to use
+- If you're starting with Vim, using macvim or gvim (the newer GUI implementations of Vim), will be easier to use

-- Most of these should work in mvim and/or gvim, but you might have some weirdness if you use standard terminal vim
+- Most of these should work in macvim and/or gvim, but you might have some weirdness if you use standard terminal vim

 ###Commands
    - Opening and Saving *(just like other text editors, but use `<Space>` instead of `<Ctrl>`)*